-On March 19, 2020 the Company was notified by Dominion that the 2020 exploration program had been suspended as a result of the Covid-19 pandemic.
+The Company reported on January 15, 2020 that the joint venture had approved a 2020 program with a budget of \$3.5M, designed to continue with systematic exploration of the project.
+On March 19, 2020 the Company was notified by Dominion that the 2020 exploration program had been suspended as a result of the COVID-19 pandemic.
 Subsequent to the notification of suspension of joint venture operations, Dominion filed for creditor protection under the regulations of the Companies' Creditors Arrangement Act ("CCAA") to allow time for the reorganization of its finances with respect to its operating mine and operations in the Northwest Territories.
-The impact of the CCAA process on the LDG joint venture remains uncertain and Company management continues to monitor the process.
-On December 7, 2020 the Dominion announced it had reached an agreement to sell certain of its assets in the Northwest Territories, including its interest in the Lac de Gras joint venture project.
-The sale is scheduled to close on January 31, 2021.
+As a result of the CCAA process on February 3, 2021, Dominion sold the Ekati Mine and associated assets (including its interest in the LDG joint venture) to Arctic Canadian Diamond Company Ltd. ("ACDC").
+ACDC will continue as operator of the joint venture and, subsequent to the year ended April 30, 2021, notified the Company that no exploration is planned for calendar 2021.

-The Company has elected not to contribute its proportionate share of costs to all approved joint venture programs since 2016 including the 2020 program.
-Dominion has elected to fund each of these programs and budgets, although the company does not expect the full \$3.5M program and budget for 2020 will be completed.
+The Company has elected not to contribute its proportionate share of costs to all approved joint venture programs since inception of the joint venture in 2016, including the 2020 program.
+The joint venture operator elected to fund each of these programs and budgets and the Company's interest in the joint venture has been diluted.
 The Company estimates its current interest in the joint venture is approximately 22%.